Museum Wiesbaden: Art since 1945

 The Art collection of the Museum Wiesbaden is one of the most important art collections in Germany after 1945.
 It starts with Art Informel.
 Here the German artists Karl Otto Götz (Krakmo, 1958), Otto Greis, Heinz Kreutz, Fred Thieler, Emil Schumacher, Hann Trier, Gerhard Hoehme and Bernard Schultze (Venen und Tang, "Veins and Seaweed", 1955) are shown.
 The museum owns several of Bernard Schultze's Migofs, a title which he attached to his sculptural works.
 The other positions of art of the 1940s and 1950s are envisioned by Ernst Wilhelm Nay with his painting Afrikanisch ("African", 1954), Willi Baumeister, Max Ackermann, Rolf Cavael, Fritz Winter and above all the painter Otto Ritschl from Wiesbaden with his painting Komposition (1955).

 These artists are followed by abstract painting artists such as Rupprecht Geiger, Ulrich Erben, Bruno Erdmann and Gotthard Graubner.
 The ZERO group and kinetic art are featured by artists such as Günther Uecker with his work Spirale Weiß ("White spiral", 1963), Rolf Kissel, Hermann Goepfert, Heinz Mack and Adolf Luther.
 Also Sigmar Polke and, above all, Gerhard Richter belong to the collection.
 The museum possesses five paintings by Richter, including the famous Ein Wunder rettete ("A Miracle Saved", 1964).
 Surrealism is illustrated by two paintings by Max Ernst.

 In 1962 the legendary first Fluxus Festival took place in the museum.
 Of this period, the museum holds works by Joseph Beuys, Wolf Vostell and Nam June Paik.
 His work Zen for Head (1962) is part of the collection.
 The American post-war art is featured by some of its main protagonists by works of Mark Rothko, Ad Reinhardt and Agnes Martin.
 Also listed in the collection are artists such as Sol LeWitt, Donald Judd, Robert Mangold, Fred Sandback, Dan Flavin and Brice Marden.
 The museum also has the largest collection of works (graphics, paintings and objects) by the German-American Eva Hesse.
 One of her works is the wall object Eighter from Decatur (1965).
 The painting of the 1970s and 1980s is portrayed by artists such as Georg Baselitz with his work Stillleben ("Still Life", 1969), Eugen Schönebeck, Jörg Immendorff and Thomas Bayrle.

-An outstanding focus of the collection is the installation- and object art of the last thirty years.
+An outstanding focus of the collection is the Installation art and object art of the last thirty years.
 The most important artists in the collection are Dietrich Helms, Jeppe Hein, Rebecca Horn, Thomas Huber, Vollrad Kutscher, Ingeborg Lüscher, Christiane Möbus, Norbert Radermacher, Franz Erhard Walther and Dorothee von Windheim with her work Fassade III (in English Facade III) (1979).
 In addition, there are works of international artists such as Ilya Kabakov with his work Der Rote Waggon ("The Red Wagon", 1991), Micha Ullman, Richard Serra, Jochen Gerz with his composition Der Transsibirische-Prospekt ("Trans-Siberian View", 1977) and Christian Boltanski.
 Modernist sculpture is represented by Katsura Funakoshi with his work of art A Tale of the Sphinx (2004).